m-goetz/gradle-latex-plugin/README.md

 ### Why a Gradle LaTeX plugin?

 Truth be told: I wrote this little plugin to improve my poor Groovy skills and also to get into the development of Gradle plugins.
-Having said that, this plugin doesn't have the aim to cover all possible ways of compiling LaTeX code.
+With that said, this plugin doesn't have the aim to cover all possible ways of compiling LaTeX code.
 It rather provides structure for LaTeX projects when `pdflatex` and `biber` is used.
 This is because I use `pdflatex` and `biber` to compile my own stuff for university and I was sick of having no predefined structure of my projects.

 ### How to get the plugin